GavinHuttley/ensembl_tui/docs/quickstart.md

 $ eti demo-config -o demo
 ```

-> **Note**
+!!! note
-> The config specifies download the genomes and annotations from Ensembl release 114 of  *Saccharomyces cerevisiae* and *Caenorhabditis elegans* and gene homology data.
+    The config specifies download the genomes and annotations from Ensembl release 114 of *Saccharomyces cerevisiae* and *Caenorhabditis elegans* and gene homology data.
 It also specifies the path to write the downloaded files and where to install them.

-> **Warning**
+> [!WARNING]
 > Edit this file before using!
 It also specifies primate whole genome alignments -- which are large!

 ## Download The Specified Data